Jax's Gift

 For if we live according to the flesh, we will die; but if by the Spirit we put to death the misdeeds of the body, we will live.
 (Romans 8:13)

-We must put to death whatever belongs to our earthly nature (Colossians 3:5) and crucify the flesh with its passions and desires (Galatians 5:24), so that the body ruled by sin might be done away with, that we should no longer be slaves to sin - because anyone who has died has been set free from sin.
-(Romans 6:6)
+For we know that our old self was crucified with him (Jesus) so that the body ruled by sin might be done away with, that we should no longer be slaves to sin - because anyone who has died has been set free from sin.
+(Romans 6:6-7)

 We must deny ourselves and take up our cross daily and follow Jesus (Luke 9:23), being crucified with him so that we no longer live, but Christ lives in us, by faith.
 (Galatians 2:20)